 Prior to submitting a manuscript to European Urology, authors must ensure that each requirement listed below is met.
 Manuscripts that do not meet these requirements will be returned to the author without review.

-Accepted manuscripts are edited in accordance with the journal in-house style.
+Accepted manuscripts are edited in accordance with the journal in-house style which is based on American Medical Association (AMA) style.
 Authors are expected to be responsible for all statements made in their work, including changes made during editing and production that are authorized by the corresponding author.

 Requests to publish corrections should be sent to the editorial office.
 Corrections are reviewed by editors and authors, published promptly, and linked online to the original article.
 Offprints

 Offprints may be ordered when the edited typescript is sent for approval to the corresponding author.
 Additional copies (minimum 100) can be ordered at prices quoted on the order form that will be sent with the acknowledgment letter.

 These manuscripts typically report on basic and translational research, epidemiology, pathophysiology, diagnosis, medical or surgical treatment, and minimally invasive therapy related to urologic diseases.Each manuscript should clearly state an objective or hypothesis; the design and methods (including the study setting and dates, patients or participants with inclusion and exclusion criteria and/or participation or response rates, or data sources, and how these were selected for the study); the essential features of any interventions; the main outcome measures; the main results of the study; a discussion section placing the results in context with the published literature and addressing study limitations; and the conclusions.
 Data included in research reports should be as timely and current as possible.